petra-bios/flutter_webview_plugin/README.md

 `NSAllowsArbitraryLoadsInWebContent` is for iOS 10+ and `NSAllowsArbitraryLoads` for iOS 9.
 Otherwise you'll still not be able to display content from pages with untrusted certificates.

-You can test your ignorance if ssl certificates is working e.g. through https://self-signed.badssl.com/
+You can test your ignorance of ssl certificates is working e.g. through https://self-signed.badssl.com/